 Getting Started

-To get started, sign up on the OpenAI website or use an authorized app.
-I’d suggest testing it first with topics you already know well.
-Ask it something simple, see how it responds, then try some follow-up questions.
-This helps you figure out how to structure your prompts for the best results.
+To get started, create an account on the OpenAI website or download an authorized app.
+Before diving into complex topics, I recommend testing it with subjects you already understand well.
+Ask a question you know the answer to, observe how it responds, then try follow-up variations.
+This hands-on experimentation teaches you how to structure prompts for clearer, more useful responses.

-Here’s the thing: ChatGPT is only as good as your questions.
-“Explain history” will get you a vague, wall-of-text answer.
-“Explain the causes of the American Civil War for a high school student” will get you something actually useful.
-Specificity matters.
+The critical principle I’ve learned through testing: ChatGPT is only as effective as your questions.
+“Explain history” produces vague, wall-of-text responses.
+“Explain the causes of the American Civil War for a high school student” delivers something genuinely actionable.
+Specificity directly correlates with response quality.

 Best ChatGPT Prompts for Studying